Amazing Low Carb Keto Protein Bread Loaf: just 4 ingredients and 0.6g carbs per slice.

 Weigh the cream cheese in the second bowl, then soften it using a hand whisk.
-Add whole eggs to the cream cheese.
+Add whole eggs to the cream cheese, one at a time.
 Combine dry and wet ingredients.
-Pour into a lightly buttered loaf tin and bake for about 35 minutes.
+Pour into a lightly buttered loaf tin.
+Bake for about 35 minutes.
 Lightning fast.

 0.7 0.6g carbs per slice?

 Many readers suggested adding ACV for extra rise.
 I tried it and the bread turned out even better!
 The recipe below has been amended accordingly.
 Thank you to everyone who got in touch 🙂